How-To

 3

 Hard to justify with pets: Soft wood veneers show every claw scratch and gap at the joints lets moisture in.
 Beautiful in a pet-free home, painful to maintain otherwise.
+We do not supply or install engineered wood.

 Why LVT vinyl wins in a pet home

 Overlay = one day install, minimal pet disruption.
-If your existing tile is firmly bonded and level, we overlay LVT directly on top - no hacking, no debris, no dust.
+If your existing tile is firmly bonded and level, we overlay LVT directly on top: no hacking, no debris, no dust.
 The crew is in and out in a single working day, so your pet's routine barely changes.

 Read next